zephinzer/godev/test/README.md

 - successful usage of external dependencies from github
 - successful running of a file-modifying function
 - successful reloading of a file based change

+# The Dockerfile
+The Dockerfile here is a sample Dockerfile you can copy and paste into your own projects for use